-JetBrains Rider can build .NET Core projects, MSBuild based projects and Xamarin Android projects.
+JetBrains Rider can build .NET projects, MSBuild-based projects and Xamarin Android projects.

 For most project types, JetBrains Rider will detect required SDKs automatically.
 But you can also configure SDK locations on JetBrains Rider settings pages Ctrl+Alt+S under Build, Execution, Deployment.

 For .NET Framework projects, JetBrains Rider will use MSBuild or Mono’s XBuild to build your solution and projects.
 This means that JetBrains Rider can build any project that is MSBuild based (for example, .csproj).
 Again, JetBrains Rider will automatically detect the location of Mono, which can also be set manually.
 JetBrains Rider will of course automatically detect the location of MSBuild and the .NET Framework on Windows.